PMMWebDevelopment/ReAQ/README.md

+# Explanation of project

+This is a single-page app using the OpenAQ API for air quality data, built in ReactJS version 16.
+This is my first independently designed React website.

-# Steps taken to build this project
+## Steps taken to build this project

 * Upgraded Node.js to version 9.10.1 (inc. npm 5.8.0)